Insects are the Largest and Most Successful Group of Animals on the Planet

 Edible Insects are Accessible to People Worldwide

-Edible insects can be grown at home just about anywhere in the world.
-They can be grown on small farms and by large industrial firms.
+Edible insects are available to just about anyone anywhere, They can be grown at home, on small farms, and by large industrial firms.

-This makes them one powerful answer to food security problems.
+This makes them a powerful answer to food security problems.

 EDIBLE INSECTS: Future prospects for food and feed security